-Rendering of Jordan Downs Phase 1B.
-Photo credit: SVA Architects
+Jordan Downs Phase 1B Retail Center.
+Photo credit: Watts Rising

-PRIMESTOR DEVELOPMENT INC. is constructing a 31,299-square-foot grocery store, which will include the planting of 80 trees.
-This will help to increase the density of the neighborhood and accessibility of local shopping options, which aim to reduce vehicle miles traveled.
+PRIMESTOR DEVELOPMENT INC. has constructed a 31,299-square-foot grocery store, including the planting of 80 trees, located at Freedom Plaza (formerly known as Jordan Downs retail center).
+This will help to increase the density of the neighborhood and accessibility of local shopping options and jobs, which aim to reduce vehicle miles traveled.
 Furthermore, the additional trees will sequester carbon and provide cooling benefits.